Law and LegalTech LLM

 Do you have a background in law or computing?
 Would you like to develop the skills and knowledge to use new technologies to offer innovative legaltech services or software?

 On this LLM Law and LegalTech Master's degree, you'll take introductory modules on law or computing (depending on your background), giving you the knowledge you need to move into more advanced areas later in the course.

-This is one of a handful of Master's courses in the UK that brings together the specialisms of law and computing to focus on legaltech.
-The skills and knowledge you gain on the course will boost your career prospects in sectors related to law and IT and allow you to take advantage of emergent technologies such as blockchains, electronic contracts and artificial intelligence (AI) to develop and deliver innovative law services and software.
+This is one of a handful of LLM legaltech courses in the UK, bringing together the specialisms of law and computing.
+The skills and knowledge you gain on this Master's in legal technology course will boost your career prospects in sectors related to law and IT and allow you to take advantage of emergent technologies such as blockchains, electronic contracts and artificial intelligence (AI) to develop and deliver innovative law services and software.

 What you'll experience

 On this Law and LegalTech LLM course, you'll: